Reduce Plastic Waste as a Green Christian – 20 Simple Steps

 We hope that you have found this page useful and that you feel more educated of how to reduce plastic waste as a green Christian or for some useful steps forward in to an attempt to live a Christian life without plastic

 We do pray that you are able to apply some of these steps and start making a difference.
-If you do not feel able to implement all of these now, why not bookmark this page for later.
+If you do not feel able to implement any of these now, why not sign up to our monthly reducing plastic waste recommendation emails monthly reducing plastic waste recommendation emails to provide you some extra encouragement and reminders!

 If this page has inspired you, then please share this page with others on social media or email to your friends and family!